 Campers will also experiment with their own designs during extension activities.
 For example, after campers build two projects using gear ratios, we challenge them to design an egg beater.
 The story goes like this: Their grandmother does not like electric mixers but her arthritis makes it hard to scramble eggs with a fork.
 The campers are challenged to design an egg beater using gears to help out their grandmother.
 We test and improve the design in soapy water to see which ones make to most bubbles.
 This way campers incorporate physical science principles into their play.

 In addition to the robotics activities, campers go outside to the well appointed and shaded playground for inclusive group games and free play.

 Full Day with Rock Climbing Option

-In addition to the robotics activities, campers are trained in rock climbing safety and knot tying, before taking 2 afternoon field trips to Planet Rock on Tuesday and Thursday.
-On these days, the camp is extended until 5:00 pm.
+In addition to the robotics activities, campers are trained in rock climbing safety and knot tying, before taking two afternoon field trips to Planet Rock on Tuesday and Thursday.
+On these days, camp is extended until 5:00 pm.
 As with all Rocks and Robots programs, we go outside several times a day for inclusive group games and free play.

 AM Only: 9:00-12:00

 Full day sessions: 9:00 to 3:30 (M,W,F), 9:00 to 5:00 (T,Th)

 Location: for July 8-12